Please ensure Javascript is enabled for purposes of website accessibility

 Scammers will also try to manipulate victims by impersonating members of the military.
 These scams revolve around creating a compelling fake military persona and convincing victims they require financial assistance.
 In this scam, scammers will use a high volume of military-related terms and offer an official title or rank to gain the victim’s trust.
 They will then claim they need money to cover certain expenses.
 The most common request for funds is for “flights home” or even flights to visit the victim.
 In both scenarios, the scammer will simply pocket the money, make an excuse about how they couldn’t come home, and continue to ask for money from the victim.
 When exploring a relationship with anyone online, it is of the utmost importance to verify that they are who they say they are; failure to do so can lead to catastrophic financial consequences.

 These are just a few examples of Romance Scams; many more methods exist, and more will come in the future.
-Protecting yourself and staying informed on how and when you could be targeted is more crucial than ever.
+Protecting yourself and staying aware of how and when you could become a target is more crucial than ever.
 Scammers use any leverage they can get their hands on, and unfortunately, emotionally vulnerable individuals are a common target.
-Love is in the air around this time of year, but it is vital not to get caught up dreaming only to wake up in a nightmare.
+Love is in the air around this time of year, don’t get caught up dreaming only to wake up in a nightmare.

 Source: Business of Apps & Norton